-The report at this stage is not normally made public and is shared only with Southwark Council, the applicant and design team, and any other stakeholders present at the meeting.
+The report at this stage is not normally made public and is shared only with Southwark Council, the applicant and design team, and any other stakeholders that the Council has involved in the project.

 Once planning applications are submitted, the report may provide guidance to Southwark officers in reviewing the planning application with regard to community views.